 • Additionally, this instance and our administration plans have been reviewed and approved by InfoSec to allow users to include individually identifiable research data in their data uploads when investigators have clear IRB approvals in place.

-Fred Hutch is building a secure, scalable, and supportable technical infrastructure foundation and tools that provide a centrally governed, democratized platform.
-Upon this system, the Fred Hutch community can build data products and tooling leveraging multimodal Fred Hutch patient clinical data to support clinical care, operations, clinical trials, precision oncology, data science and AI innovation.
+We are building a secure, scalable, and supportable technical infrastructure foundation and tools that provide a centrally governed, democratized translational data platform, Clinical and Research Data System (CARDS).
+This will allow the Fred Hutch community to build data products and tooling leveraging multimodal Fred Hutch patient clinical data to support clinical trials, precision oncology, data science, research and AI innovation.

 Training & Community